Scaling ResNets in the Large-depth Regime: Scaling at Initialization

 \item[$(ii)$] Assume that $\alpha_L^2 \leqslant \frac{1}{\sqrt{C}(d + 128 s^4)}$.
 Then, for any $\delta \in (0, 1)$, with probability at least $1-\delta$,

 \end{itemize}

 \end{proposition}

-Note that the assumptions of Proposition \ref{prop:init-forward-high-prob2} on $d$ and $\alpha_L$ are mild, since in the learning tasks where deep ResNets are involved, one typically has $\alpha_L=\nicefrac{1}{L^\beta}$ with $\beta > 0$, $d \geqslant 10^2$ and $L \geqslant 10^2$.
+We recall that the constants $s$ and $C$ appearing in Proposition~\ref{prop:init-forward-high-prob2} are defined respectively by Assumptions $(A_1)$ and $(A_2)$.
+Moreover, note that the assumptions of Proposition \ref{prop:init-forward-high-prob2} on $d$ and $\alpha_L$ are mild, since in the learning tasks where deep ResNets are involved, one typically has $\alpha_L=\nicefrac{1}{L^\beta}$ with $\beta > 0$, $d \geqslant 10^2$ and $L \geqslant 10^2$.
+Furthermore, the assumption on $\alpha_L$ is a technical assumption used to simplify the final expression.
+It is also possible to derive a proof without this assumption, at the cost of a more intricate result.
 Note also that condition \eqref{eq:condition-prop-init-forward} is not severe since, when $d$ and $L$ are large, it encompasses all reasonable values of $\delta$.
-Propositions \ref{prop:init-forward-high-prob} and~\ref{prop:init-forward-high-prob2} are interesting in the sense that they provide finite-depth high-probability bounds on the behavior of the hidden states, depending on the magnitude of $L\alpha_L^2$.
+Propositions \ref{prop:init-forward-high-prob} and~\ref{prop:init-forward-high-prob2} are interesting in the sense that they provide finite-depth high-probability bounds on the behavior of the hidden states, depending on the magnitude of~$L\alpha_L^2$.
 The results become clearer by letting $\alpha_L = \nicefrac{1}{L^\beta}$, with $\beta > 0$, as shown in the following corollary.

 \begin{corollary} Consider a ResNet \eqref{eq:discrete-resnet} such that Assumptions $(A_1)$ and $(A_2)$ are satisfied, and let $\alpha_L = \nicefrac{1}{L^\beta}$, with $\beta > 0$. \begin{itemize} \item[$(i)$] If $\beta > \nicefrac{1}{2}$, then